History of Finland (1917–present): Neutral Finland

 After World War II, Finland was in the grey zone between the West and the Soviet Union.
 The 1948 agreement between Finland and the Soviet Union on friendship, cooperation and mutual assistance, 'the YYA Agreement', attached Finland militarily to the same camp as the Soviet Union, although Finland officially declared that it was an impartial state.
 The agreement was extended in 1955, 1970 and 1983.
 Many politicians used Soviet relations to settle party political disputes, which naturally led to an increase in Soviet influence.
 Others worked resolutely to resist the influence of the Soviet Union.

 After the war reparations were paid, trade with the Soviet Union continued and was as high as 25% of foreign trade in the 1980s.
 In 1956, the Soviet Union gave up Porkkala's base prematurely.
 The 50-year contract was not originally due to end until 1994.
 In 1956, Urho Kekkonen was elected president.

 The Soviet Union is considered to have tried on several occasions to intervene indirectly or otherwise by exerting pressure on Finland's domestic political situation and government decisions, such as during the night frost crisis of 1958 and the October 1961 note crisis.

 During the Cold War, Finland also developed into one of the centers of the East-West espionage, in which both the KGB and the CIA played their parts.

 From the late 1960s to the early 1980s, the so-called Taistoism movement, the pro-Soviet minority of the SKP and the extreme left, admired the Soviet Union visibly in the fields of culture and media.

 At the beginning of 1973, Kekkonen was made president without elections and opponents by the Parliament, which some now regard as the trough of a democratic deficit.
 Contrary to today, at that time the President had a great deal of power in Finland and could, if he so wished, dissolve parliament and the government almost arbitrarily.

 In 1973, Finland concluded the EEC free trade agreement with Western European countries.
 The EEC agreement was opposed by a full-page announcement published in Helsingin Sanomat, signed by many well-known politicians.

 In 1975, the OSCE conference was held in Helsinki, which not only strengthened Kekkonen's and Finland's neutrality in the eyes of the West, but also sowed the seeds of the disintegration of the communist governments of Eastern Europe when the so-called Helsinki groups were founded by local opposition forces, inspired by the human rights section of the convention.

 Urho Kekkonen resigned from his office as president at the end of 1981 due to illness.
 He served as president for more than 25 years, much longer than any other president.
 In 1982, Mauno Koivisto was elected president, who wanted to reduce the president's power and increase the prime minister's rights.

-It was not until 1989 when Mikhail Gorbachev visited Finland that the Soviet Union explicitly recognized Finland as an neutral country.
+It was not until 1989 when Mikhail Gorbachev visited Finland that the Soviet Union explicitly recognized Finland as a neutral country.